ellkap/Base-editor-activity-based-selection/README.md

 This code pertains to the manuscript "“Activity-based selection for enhanced base editor mutational scanning” by Kaplan et al (2025).

-To run the self-editing correction, refer to the "Self-Editing Correction Pipeline README.md" within the Code folder.
-Sample data is provided under required_data.
+To run the self-editing correction on your own data, refer to the "Self-Editing Correction Pipeline README.md" within the Code folder.